Did you know?

 Will the time commitment of pledging have a negative effect on your son’s grades?

-- Current members with the same major as your son are eager to help him with his schoolwork and provide guidance concerning which classes and professors he should and shouldn’t take.
+- Current members with the same, or a similar, major as your son will be eager to help him with his schoolwork and provide guidance in his academic endeavors.

 - Both learning in general and honoring God through schoolwork are strongly valued at AGO.
 Although the pledge process certainly entails a time commitment, it also includes study help and guidance from current members in how to improve time management skills.